RULES & REGULATIONS

 a.
 Call Time Out

-c.
+b.
 Penalize a player, including game ejection, for unsportsmanlike conduct.
-Ejected players must leave and may not return to the field from which they were ejected.
+Ejected players must leave and may not return to any BigBalls organized fields for the remainder of the game day.

 3) An official lineup sheet must be maintained throughout the game.